cloudedbats/cloudedbats_wurb_2020/README.md

 of the software packages used.
 Try to start the detector in the development mode to check for error messages.

-    cd cloudedbats_wurb_2020
+    cd /home/pi/cloudedbats_wurb_2020
+    source venv/bin/activate
-    /home/pi/cloudedbats_wurb_2020/venv/bin/python3 wurb_rec_start.py
+    python3 wurb_rec_start.py

 Please contact me if this happens.
-Most of the time the solution is to avoid the latest relese of the library that causes the error.
+Most of the time the solution is to avoid the latest release of the library that causes the error.

 ### CloudedBats software - latest stable version